sys-bio/tellurium/docs/_notebooks/core/tellurium_stochastic.rst

 to the given end time ``10``, after which you can make arbitrary changes to the model, then simulate again.

-When using the ``te.plot`` function, you can pass the parameter ``names``, which controls the names that will be used in the figure legend, and ``tags``, which ensures that traces with the same tag will be drawn with the same color.
+When using the ``r.plot`` function, you can pass the parameter ``labels``, which controls the names that will be used in the figure legend, and ``tag``, which ensures that traces with the same tag will be drawn with the same color (each species within each trace will be plotted in its own color, but these colors will match trace to trace).

 .. code-block:: python
         import tellurium as te